gagolews/realtest/devel/sphinx/index.rst

 * general and flexible – can be easily adapted to suit your needs,
 * economic – an expression under scrutiny is evaluated once and all its different effects can be examined in a single unit,
-* organised – makes planning future features/improved behaviour easier.
+* organised – makes planning future features/improved behaviour easier,
+* analysable – introduces data science to unit testing: what story can you tell based on the observed facts?

 Cons: